 Rotate in right direction (increasing the position counter) using the velocity specified by the contents of the accumulator register.
 The velocity is given in microsteps per second (pulse per second [pps]).

-• Then, the content of the accumulator is copied to axis parameter #2 (target velocity).
+- First, velocity mode is selected. - Then, the content of the accumulator is copied to axis parameter #2 (target velocity).

 Related commands: ROLA, MST, SAP, GAP.

 Mnemonic: ROLA <axis>